Drop Dead Gorgeous (film): Background

-The movie is set in the fictional town of Mount Rose, Minnesota.
-The town is based on Rosemount, where the writer, Lona Williams, grew up.
+The movie is set in the fictional town of Mount Rose, Minnesota, which in turn is based on Rosemount where writer Lona Williams grew up.
 The film was originally titled "Dairy Queens" but was changed for legal reasons.

-The characters in the movie all sport exaggerated, over the top parodies of Minnesota accents.
+The characters in the movie all sport exaggerated, over-the-top parodies of Minnesota accents.
 The film was shot throughout the Carver County area, mainly in Waconia, Minnesota, although names of real Minnesota communities were shown on the sashes of contestants later in the movie.

-News reporter Diane Sawyer is mentioned throughout the film as Kirsten Dunst's character Amber Atkins's idol as Sawyer was a former beauty pageant winner.
-Amber's other idols include her beauty pageant mother who raised her alone in a trailer park and the previous year's winner who is hospitalized for anorexia.
-Competing in the beauty pageant for a scholarship is juxtaposed against the opportunities that boys have in leaving "Mount Rose" such as hockey scholarships and prison.
+News reporter Diane Sawyer is mentioned throughout the film as Kirsten Dunst's character Amber Atkins's idol, as Sawyer was a former beauty pageant winner.
+Amber's other idols include her beauty pageant mother who raised her alone in a trailer park, and the previous year's pageant winner who is hospitalized for anorexia.
+Competing in the beauty pageant for a scholarship is juxtaposed against the opportunities that boys have in leaving Mount Rose, such as hockey scholarships and prison.

 Two Melissa Manchester songs are featured in the film as songs used in the talent portion by contestants.
 Mary lip-syncs "Don't Cry Out Loud", while Jenelle sings and signs "Through the Eyes of Love".
 Fanfare for the Common Man is played to introduce the parade for the rigged competition and the plight of Hank.
-"Are we on Cops again?" is used throughout the movie when the "mockumentary" film crew is spotted.
-Richard Strauss' "Also Sprach Zarathustra", inspired by Friedrich Nietzsche, is played when the Minnesota state pageant is interrupted by the violent illness of the contestants who ate shellfish (all except Amber).